 There are a ton of resources that can help you find and pay for an attorney if your situation needs and you may be able to find an attorney that works pro bono.
 Be careful with this tho, I am a firm believer in you get what you pay for.

 Ask around for referrals of highly recommended attorney’s that specialize in domestic violence cases.
 Your local abuse shelter will probably know of several really contacts.

 You will want someone who is not only experienced in your situation but who has a passion for making sure that victims get justice and safety.

 Finding the perfect attorney means interviewing an attorney with the right questions.
-Check out this Ultimate Divorce Workbook which includes all the questions you should be asking to find the best attorney to represent you in divorcing your controlling husband.
+Check out this Ultimate Divorce Workbook which includes all the questions you should be asking to find the best attorney to represent you in divorcing a narcissist husband.

 File a Protective Order

 This is where all that documentation will come in handy.
 Most states require quite a bit of documentation and evidence to file a protective order against someone.